August: Osage County: Act three

 Later that night, Steve and Jean share a joint, and before long, Steve attempts to molest Jean.
 Johnna walks in on the scene and attacks Steve with a skillet; the noise brings Jean's parents and Karen to the scene.
 An ugly argument follows when Jean defensively lashes out at her parents with hurtful comments about her father's affair, and Barbara slaps her.
 Karen leaves with Steve, choosing to lie to herself and mistakenly blaming Jean for what happened.
 Bill elects to return to Boulder with Jean and admits, when Barbara confronts him, that he is not going to come back to her.
 He leaves as Barbara tells him she loves him.

 Two weeks pass.
 Barbara, now drinking heavily, offers Johnna a chance to quit and leave the toxic environment of the Weston house, but she chooses to stay.
-Sheriff Gilbeau drops by the house with the news that Beverly had stayed at a motel shortly before he committed suicide.
+Sheriff Gilbeau drops by the house with the news that Beverly had stayed at a motel shortly before he died by suicide.
 He and Barbara nearly share a tender moment, but she is too emotionally exhausted and drunk to consummate it.

 Several days later, Ivy has dinner with Barbara and Violet.
 Ivy attempts to tell her mother, over Barbara's objections, of her plans with Little Charles but Violet suddenly confesses that she already knows that Little Charles is Beverly's son.
 Ivy recoils in shock and horror, rebuffing Barbara's attempts to comfort her, and says that she will never tell him and leaves for New York anyway.
 Before she goes, Ivy angrily accuses Barbara of turning into Violet, stunning Barbara.
 Violet calmly reveals that she has deliberately destroyed Ivy and Charles' affair, which she knew of the entire time.
 Barbara and her mother have one last angry confrontation during which Violet blames Barbara for her father's suicide.
 Violet also reveals his suicide might have been preventable since she knew which motel he stayed in the night he left the house, but did nothing to help him until after she removed money from the couple's joint safe deposit box.
 Barbara, realizing that her mother has slipped beyond her help, leaves the house.
 Violet breaks down and is left only with Johnna, who ends the play with a quotation from a T.S.
 Eliot poem: "This is the way the world ends, this is the way the world ends."